ShinyScythe/DarkDale/README.md

 Set in an underground world, DarkDale aims to provide a dark take on first person role playing game with fast paced combat, cooperative play, and rich storytelling.

 This build is for **Research and Development**.
 I am excited to share my progress with you, and your feedback is invaluable as I continue to build the world surrounding DarkDale.
+Upon completing specific benchmarks, I plan to implement full server capabilities (coming very soon) for players to experience ALL new content in real time.

 ---